No. 3 Notre Dame rolls to 12-0 season, beats rival USC 24-17 | New Country 923

 UP NEXT

-Notre Dame expects to get an invitation to the four-team playoff, hopefully to face Clemson in the Orange Bowl.
+Notre Dame expects to get an invitation to the four-team playoff, hopefully to face Clemson in the Orange Bowl, which had several representatives outside the Irish locker room postgame.

 USC’s worst season in 18 years is over.